geldata/rfcs/text/1028-cli-hooks.rst

 Similarly, the watch settings are invalid if they attempt to monitor files outside of the project directory structure.

+There should be a way to execute CLI commands without triggering any hooks.
+We propose the ``--skip-hooks`` boolean flag to be added to the ``gel`` CLI top-level options.
+If present it signals to the CLI that the current command must not trigger any hooks and must behave as if no hooks are set up.
+Same effect can be achieved by setting ``GEL_SKIP_HOOKS`` environment variable to a truthy value.

 Design Considerations
 =====================